 Tubing/Kayaking Update

-Current flow through Deckers, below the bridge, is 365cfs.
-With this increase in flow, water temperature has dropped back down below 60 degrees, currently about 57 or 58 degrees.
-So, with that being said, if you were up here earlier in the season and had your small children with you, please be advised that it’s now a completely different experience for the younger ones.
-However, for the teenage and adult crowd, the flow is now just about perfect for a float.
-When the flow is at this rate, it’s best to avoid the upper Deckers area and stick to the lower end of the river.
-It tends to present more of a rocky/rapid section that can be a little too much if you were expecting a casual float.
+Current flow through Deckers, below the bridge, is 391cfs.
+This would be on the high end of floating the South Platte.
+Along with this higher flow, the water temperature is a chilly 59 degrees.
+When the flow is at this rate it’s best to avoid the upper Deckers area and stick to the lower end of the river.
+It tends to present more of a rocky/rapid section that can be a little too much if you were expecting a casual float, not to mention could be terrifying for some kids.
 From Bridge Crossing down to the confluence, you’ll have about 12 miles of floatable river.
 Please read the safety information below, as this should be your number one priority.
-Please keep in mind the rules around parking, camping, and day-use area regulations, as you enjoy your time on the South Platte.
-Particularly at Bridge Crossing day-use area, be aware that you will have to pay for each vehicle that enters the lot.
-As this is one of the most busiest parking areas along the river, temporary parking is not allowed.
-All vehicles that are utilizing the parking lot must pay the $8 day-use fee.
-On a side note, it’s been a great pleasure meeting many of my followers of the website, as several of you have visited me at Bridge Crossing day-use area throughout the season.
+Also, please keep in mind the rules around parking, camping, and day-use areas as you enjoy your time on the South Platte.
+BRING CASH!
+You cannot use your debit/credit card to pay for day-use fees.
+Please be aware that you will have to pay for each vehicle that enters the day-use area parking lots.
+What this specifically means is that ALL vehicles that are utilizing the parking lot must pay the $10 day-use fee.
+There is NO FREE TEMPORARY PARKING at the day-use areas along the river.
+Season passes for access to the day-use areas are only $100.
 Thanks for continuing to support the website and our National Forests.

 Chris